xevg/imessagedb/README.md

 # Output type, either html or text

 output_type = html

+# Number of messages in each html file.
+If this is 0 or not specified, it will be one large file.

+output split = 1000

 # Inline attachments mean that the images are in the HTML instead of loaded when hovered over